In the foreground is a hanging basket with flowers looking blurry, behind it, in focus is the tall clock tower of a church

 Ethics Committee

-To help build trust and public confidence in policing, Greater Manchester's independent Ethics Committee advises the Deputy Mayor for Policing and Crime, Kate Green, and Greater Manchester Police on the complex dilemmas that policing faces in the modern world.
+To help build trust and public confidence in policing, Greater Manchester's independent Ethics Committee advises the Deputy Mayor for Safer and Stronger Communities, Kate Green, and Greater Manchester Police on the complex dilemmas that policing faces in the modern world.

 The committee has been given a wide remit, with GMP pledging to give access to the service's systems and people.
 When established, it was the first of its type in the country.